 Mumbai, a vibrant coastal metropolis, seamlessly blends colonial-era architecture with bustling street markets and Bollywood glamour.
 Experience the iconic Gateway of India, explore the vibrant colors of Dhobi Ghat, and immerse yourself in the city's rich culture and history.

-During November to March, Mumbai experiences pleasant and mild temperatures, typically ranging from 20°C to 30°C, with significantly lower humidity, making it ideal for exploring the city.
+During these months, Mumbai experiences pleasant, mild temperatures typically ranging from 15°C to 30°C with significantly lower humidity, creating ideal conditions for sightseeing and outdoor activities.

 Consider visiting during other months